Binational task force to deal with migrant surge

 “It’s provided resources for us to hand over (the children) because, as you know, by law we have to do that.
 It’s really a resource issue and a numbers issue.
 Right now, the numbers being down is a good thing,” Hull said.

-Mayor Margo said the binational task force meetings will take place at least every three months.
+Mayor Margo said the binational group’s meetings will take place at least every three months.
 Friday’s meeting took place at the Mexican Consulate General in El Paso on San Antonio Street.

 Problem shifting to Mexico

 Duarte’s reference to the “45 days” reflects a deadline the Trump administration allegedly gave Mexico to rein in the migrant flow from Central America.
-Mexico avoided the punitive tariffs, but now must cope with thousands — soon tens of thousands — of migrants returned from the United States to wait out months-long waits in border cities like Juarez, Tijuana, Mexicali and now Nuevo Laredo.
-In Juarez alone close to 11,000 migrants have been returned this year and an average of 200 more are on the way daily.
+Mexico avoided the punitive tariffs, but now must cope with thousands — soon tens of thousands — of migrants returned from the United States to wait months in border cities like Juarez, Tijuana, Mexicali and now Nuevo Laredo.
+In Juarez alone, close to 11,000 migrants have been returned this year and an average of 200 more are on the way daily.

 The safety of those migrants is a central argument in U.S. immigration court to release the migrants to shelters in El Paso, not in Juarez.
 Asylum seekers express fear and tell anecdotes of kidnappings, robberies and rape.
 Juarez officials, still trying to clean up their city’s image after the drug war killings of 2008-2012, take every opportunity to stress that Juarez is not as dangerous as it’s portrayed.
 Migrant shelter operators have taken KTSM on tours of facilities now equipped with closed-circuit television cameras, volunteer security details and controlled public access.
 As Juarez closes in on 800 murders for the current year, the Chihuahua state deputy attorney general insists most victims were in the drug trade.